DeppSRL/open_bilanci/docs/deploy.rst

 - Enter the backend and go to the Bilanci -> Voce admin panel.

+- Move Preventivo - Spese up to be the first child of Preventivo

+- Move Consuntivo - Spese up to be the first child of Consuntivo

+- Check that Consuntivo - Riassuntivo is present

+- Check that Voce tree is showing Voce correctly

 - Launch the import on all cities, all years
 .. code-block:: bash